-- 1.1 A chargor can create a charge over its interest in a charged asset in favour of a chargee to secure the performance of a secured obligation. - 1.2 These expressions are described in more detail later.
-In brief: - (a) the chargor can, subject to the limitations described in part 5, be any person; - (b) the chargee can be the creditor to whom the secured obligation is owed or it may be another person (such as a trustee) on behalf of that creditor; - (c) the charged asset can be property of any kind; - (d) the chargee's interest in the charged asset can be any present or future interest in the charged asset which is capable of being transferred or over which a proprietary interest can be created; and - (e) the secured obligation can be any obligation or liability of any kind, and it does not have to be owed by the chargor. - 1.3 This Code is concerned with charges created by a chargor.
-It is not concerned with charges which arise by operation of law.
+- 1.1 A chargor can create a charge over-its interest in a charged asset in favour of a chargee to secure the performance of a secured obligation. - 1.2 These expressions are described in more detail later.
+In brief: - (a) the chargor can, subject to the limitations described in part 5, be any person; - (b) the chargee can be the creditor to whom the secured obligation is owed or it may be another person (such as a trustee) on behalffor the benefit of that creditor; - (c) the charged asset can be property of any kind; - (c) (d) the chargee's interest in the charged asset can be any present or future interest in the charged asset which property of any kind if the interest is capable of being transferred or over which if a proprietary interest can be created over it; and - (e) the secured obligation can be any obligation or liability of any kind, and it does not have to be owed by the chargor. - 1.3 This Code is concerned with charges created by a chargor.
+It is not concerned with charges which arise by operation of law. - 1.4 Any number of charges can exist concurrently over the same charged asset. - 1.5 It is not necessary for the chargee to obtain possession of the charged asset but, if possession is obtained, the chargee may obtain the benefit of having a possessory charge or a financial collateral charge (see part 7). - 1.6 A charge can be created over a charged asset even if the chargor has the authority to dispose of the asset concerned free from the charge or to deal with it in any other way without the consent of the chargee.
+The powers of the chargor (and the chargee) in respect of the charged asset are a matter to be decided between the parties (see part 6).